open-telemetry/oteps/text/0000-template.md

 There are performance concerns, given that the agent is periodically reading from a service and using this config to update itself.
 Everything will be implemented optionally, so this will have minimal impact on users who opt not the dynamically update their configs.

-The configuration service can be a potential attack vector for an application instrumented with Open Telemetry, depending on what we allow in the protocol.
+As mentioned [here](https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-640582048), the configuration service can be a potential attack vector for an application instrumented with Open Telemetry, depending on what we allow in the protocol.
 We can highlight in the protocol comments that we should be cautious about what kind of information the agent divulges in its request as well as the sort of behaviour changes that can come about from a config change.

 ## Prior art and alternatives